 In addition, look at the inner workings of your competitors to see where they may have an operational advantage.
 See how many employees the organization has, what positions they are hiring for, and their suppliers.
 For example, are their shipping partners offering better rates than yours?

-Look at your competitors’ career sites, LinkedIn, Yelp, social media channels, Google reviews, and Glassdoor pages to understand more about their inner workings.
+Look at your competitors’ career sites, LinkedIn, Yelp, social media channels, Google reviews, and Glassdoor pages to better understand their inner workings.

 Rank your competitors on a common scale

 It can be helpful to standardize the way you assess each competitor so you have an objective view of the market landscape.
-Create a matrix that scores your competition on common criteria on a scale of one to 10, with 10 being the worst and one being the best.
-For instance, if a competitor has a great returns policy that customers mention frequently in their online reviews, give that business a one.
+Create a matrix that scores your competition on common criteria on a scale of 1 to 10, with 10 being the worst and 1 being the best.
+For instance, if a competitor has a great return policy that customers mention frequently in their online reviews, give that business a 1.

 It’s important to approach this matrix through the eyes of the consumer.
 You may not think that a competitor’s product quality measures up, but if a customer is satisfied, that’s what matters.
 Customer perception plays a major role in sales and brand preference.